Dram shop liability 101

 The short answer?
 Probably not.
 As a small business owner, you may already have the following kinds of insurance:

-Liquor liability insurance is a kind of insurance policy designed to protect small businesses and event hosts from liability related to their customers’ (or guests’) alcohol consumption.
+Liquor liability insurance is a kind of insurance coverage designed to protect small businesses and event hosts from liability related to their customers’ (or guests’) alcohol consumption.

 Depending on the specifics of your policy, liquor liability insurance can protect you from a variety of potential liabilities related to your customers’ alcohol consumption: